rust-lang/rust/text/0000-async_await.md

 Prior to 1.0, we experimented with having a green-threading runtime built into the language.
 However, this proved too opinionated - because it impacted every program written in Rust - and it was removed shortly before 1.0.
-After 1.0, asynchronous IO initially focused around the mio library, which provided an cross-platform abstraction over the async IO primitives of Linux, Mac OS, and Windows.
+After 1.0, asynchronous IO initially focused around the mio library, which provided a cross-platform abstraction over the async IO primitives of Linux, Mac OS, and Windows.
 In mid-2016, the introduction of the futures crate had a major impact by providing a convenient, shared abstraction for asynchronous operations.
 The